 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent measurement of loans and receivables is at amortized cost using the effective interest method, less any impairment losses.
 Interest income is recognized by applying the effective interest rate.
-The Pool classifies cash, accrued dividends receivable, accrued interest receivable for distribution purposes and subscriptions receivable as loans and receivables.
+The Pool classifies cash, accrued dividends receivable and subscriptions receivable as loans and receivables.

-Notes to Financial Statements (In thousands of dollars, except for unit amounts)
+Notes to Financial Statements (continued) (In thousands of dollars, except for unit amounts)